0xD34D/stm32f0-esp32-dump/README.md

 #define SWCLK_Pin 9
 ```

-The pico should be able to completely turn off the device by using the `TARGET_PWR_Pin`, if your target board is just the STM32 or it has few stuff on it, you can just use the `TARGET_PWR_Pin` directly as 3.3V power supply for the board.
-Keep in mind that the current sink of the pico is very low, but should be enough for the attack.
+The ESP32 should be able to completely turn off the device by using the `TARGET_PWR_Pin`, if your target board is just the STM32 or it has few stuff on it, you can just use the `TARGET_PWR_Pin` directly as 3.3V power supply for the board.
+Keep in mind that the current sink of the ESP32 is very low, but should be enough for the attack.
 If you're unsure, you can use a relay/mosfet to power on/off the target power supply.

-If your STM32 target has different than 32KB flash memory, you should also edit in [main.cpp](src/main.cpp) the parameter `size`.
+If your STM32 target has different than 64KB flash memory, you should also edit in [main.cpp](src/main.cpp) the parameter `size`.

-After powering everything up, the pico will repeat the message `Send anything to start...` on the serial port, that means it is ready.
+After powering everything up, the ESP32 will repeat the message `Send anything to start...` on the serial port, that means it is ready.
 Press up any key and it will start dumping the content:

 ```
 Send anything to start...